chris-rutkowski/taptest/docs/docs/guides/e2e_firebase_riverpod.md

 ## 🎭 Create mock implementation

 Now that we have an interface, let's create a mock implementation for widget tests.
-Create this in your `test` folder:
+Create this in `test/mocks` folder:

 ```dart
 final class MockAuthRepository implements AuthRepository {